sipios/poka-yoke/docs/pull_request_template.md

 ## Problem

 - My problem is :
-- Here is the analysis of the problem (Dantotsu, Kaizen, Problem Solving):
+- Here is the Dantotsu associated to the bug (Problem Solving or Kaizen are also accepted):

 ## Solution